MUSIC . Mrs. Bartelt

 Immanuel students have many opportunities to learn about, experience and create music during general music and classroom choir times each week.
 As “The Music Lady” I strive to immerse students in “all things music” through curriculum related activities such as: movement, playing instruments, singing, dancing, listening, studying, creating, interpreting, and the like.
 Together, the students and I have much fun and make “joyful noises” as we learn about God’s world through His gift of music.
-It is my goal to expose my students to a wide variety of musical styles, techniques, history, and more–giving them a cache of experiences that will provide a solid foundation for whatever their music future holds.
-In addition, as a teacher in a Christian School that is part of our church’s ministry, I have the joy of teaching children about worshiping our Lord through music, and intentionally teach and utilize hymns and songs that are a part of Immanuel’s corporate worship services.
+It is my goal for students to experience a wide variety of musical styles, techniques, history, and more–that will provide a solid foundation for whatever their music future holds.
+In addition, as a teacher in a Christian school that is part of our church’s ministry, I have the joy of teaching children about worshiping our Lord through music, and intentionally teach and utilize hymns and songs that are a part of Immanuel’s corporate worship services.
 I wonder if God smiles bigger when he hears His children loudly singing praises from the pew.
 (I know I do!
 It’s one of the best parts of my job here at Immanuel.)
 I also have the pleasure of working with and seeing students I’ve taught through the years use their developing musical talents to His glory in Immanuel’s worship services as they sing, play instruments, and more.